 Original studies subject to an anonymous review.
 Each text is always given to two specialists in the related area for evaluation.
 Their evaluation helps the editors decide whether to accept the offered text for publication or to return it to the author.
 Reviews are internal works of the magazine’s editors and are archived at the AVU Research Centre.

 Instructions for authors

-The original studies are submitted electronically on email@example.com to the magazine’s editors in the range of 15-25 papers (1800 characters including spaces) and in the DOC format.
-For reviews the number of pages is expected to be less.
+The original studies are submitted electronically on email@example.com to the magazine’s editors in the range of 15-25 pages (1800 characters including spaces) and in the DOC format.
+For reviews the number of pages is expected to be about 10 pages.

 A text must contain the following: